linode/docs/docs/guides/development/javascript/using-socket-io/index.md

 Beyond that, Socket.IO provides a set of higher-level APIs over WebSockets.
 This often makes Socket.IO easier to work with, and it includes a set of guarantees about the consistency of communications.

 So, why use WebSockets directly?
 Socket.IO gives a higher-level interface, but for some use cases that is not wanted.
 In fact, some use cases specifically call for lower-level control over connections and communications.
-Such cases likely do better working directly with WebSockets.
+Such cases likely need to work directly with WebSockets.

 You can learn more about WebSockets in our tutorial [Introduction to WebSockets](/docs/guides/introduction-to-websockets/).